kabbo06/docker_overlay_using_vxlan/README.md

 ![1](https://user-images.githubusercontent.com/22352861/150959364-336f76ac-126c-49b6-afcd-fe2276cede4b.JPG)

 Also, if we check from host machine then we will see that OVS internal ports will be shown as network interface along with their IP.
-We have confugured gateway IP **10.0.1.1** & **10.0.2.1** on these interfaces.
-These gateway interfaces will also used by another host's containers bacause we will have pure layer 2 connectivity between them.
+We have configured gateway IP **10.0.1.1** & **10.0.2.1** on these interfaces.
+These gateway interfaces will also use by another host's containers because we will have pure layer 2 connectivity between them.

 ![2](https://user-images.githubusercontent.com/22352861/150960915-f5d0c5e6-76cf-406f-97da-7b0ead757eaa.JPG)